martinbagshaw/ReduxTodo/README.md

 - Several files (action creators, action types, reducers, and selectors) need to be refactored from time to time in order to work together correctly.
 - I can have one top level class component (**Interface.js**) that is connected to the Redux Store (through **InterfaceContainer.js**), and passes down all props to child function components.
 Multiple connector containers to Redux Store are not required.
 - Not all application state should be added to the Redux store.
 For example, an unsubmitted todo list item is best stored in a component's local state.
-- Multiple actions can be dispatched to props:
+- Multiple actions can be dispatched to props like so:
 **InterfaceContainer.js**
 ```javascript
 const mapDispatchToProps = dispatch => {